What causes supply line

 How do I know if my supply line needs to be replaced?

-Signs your supply line needs to be replaced include visible cracks or leaks, low water pressure, or unexplained water damage near the fixture.
+Signs that your supply line needs replacement include visible cracks or leaks, low water pressure, or water pooling around the fixture.

 Connect with certified professionals in your area